-The academic program at Mary Baldwin College is organized into four Schools of Excellence.
-The Schools of Excellence encourage collaboration between and among the disciplines comprising each school.
-The school structure affirms the college’s long-term commitment to the liberal arts, cooperative research, women’s education, diversity, international connectivity, and civic engagement.
-The Schools of Excellence add not only depth of knowledge and intellectual growth within majors and minors, but also experiential elements blending classroom work and real-world practice that prepare students for success in life and in their careers.
+The academic program at Mary Baldwin College is organized into two colleges and four schools.
+The two colleges are the College of Education and Murphy Deming College of Health Sciences (described above).
+The four schools not only include majors and minors, but also experiential elements blending classroom work and real-world practice that prepare students for success in life and in their careers.
 The schools are “permeable hubs” that encourage both disciplinary and interdisciplinary collaboration on the part of faculty and students.

 School of Arts, Humanities, and Renaissance Studies